 Every country in the world has soup recipes and family traditions from long ago so it comes as no surprise that soup is a favorite in most households.
 We have all been nursed back to health with chicken noodle soup, warmed on a frigid day by a hot bowl of tomato soup with grilled cheese sandwiches and celebrated holidays with green bean casserole with cream of mushroom soup.

 New England-style chowder is a favorite in our family with the ingredients varying depending on what is fresh at the market and what we have on hand.
 This is the basic formula, but don’t be afraid to experiment to create a chowder that will become your own family recipe to be handed down to the next generation.

-4 cups russet potatoes, peeled and cut into 1/4-inch cubes
+- 4 cups russet potatoes, cut into 1/4-inch cubes

 Heat a medium skillet over low heat adding enough olive oil to coat the bottom of the pan.
 Add ham and cook for 5 minutes and then add onion and celery and cook, stirring, until soft.

 In a separate stock pot, bring stock and bay leaves to a simmer.
 Add diced potatoes and cook for about 15-20 minutes, until just tender.
 Add ham and vegetable mixture to the stock pot and stir to mix well.
 Then add shrimp, clams, and fish, and simmer for 5 more minutes.
 Add cream and season chowder with cayenne, salt, and white pepper.
 Remove bay leaves and serve hot with parsley and Old Bay seasoning.